 ORENCIA® (abatacept) lyophilized powder for intravenous infusion is supplied as an individually packaged, single-use vial with a silicone-free disposable syringe, providing 250 mg of abatacept in a 15-mL vial: NDC 0003-2187-10.

 For Subcutaneous Injection

-ORENCIA® (abatacept) injection solution for subcutaneous administration is supplied as a single-dose disposable prefilled glass syringe with flange extender.
+ORENCIA® (abatacept) injection solution for subcutaneous administration is supplied either as a single-dose disposable prefilled glass syringe with UltraSafe Passive® needle guard with flange extenders or as a single-dose disposable prefilled glass syringe with flange extender.
 The Type I glass syringe has a coated stopper and fixed stainless steel needle (5 bevel, 29-gauge thin wall, ½-inch needle) covered with a rigid needle shield.
-The prefilled syringe provides 125 mg of abatacept in 1 mL and is provided in a pack of 4 syringes: NDC 0003-2188-31.
+The prefilled syringe provides 125 mg of abatacept in 1 mL and is provided in the following packages:

 ORENCIA lyophilized powder supplied in a vial should be refrigerated at 2°C to 8°C (36°F to 46°F).
 Do not use beyond the expiration date on the vial.
 Protect the vials from light by storing in the original package until time of use.